vdclab/vdclab-wiki/WebLogo3.md

 {.is-info}
 ## Ease of Use
 > WebLogo is easy to use.
 If uncertain, use the WebLogo users manual (below) to set/fine-tune parameters.
+> Remember to use an alignment and not sequences as input.
 {.is-info}

 ## Websites